Pupils In Computer Class With Teacher

 From lesson planning, bookkeeping, monitoring student progress, grading papers, and providing feedback, a Teaching Assistant’s role is critical for maintaining the high standard of education that private schools are renowned for.

-Private school administrators are looking for applicants who possess more than just educational qualifications – they seek out passionate educators who hold themselves to personal code of excellence and demonstrate a genuine commitment to their craft.
+Private school administrators are looking for applicants who possess more than just educational qualifications – they seek out passionate educators who hold themselves to a personal code of excellence and demonstrate a genuine commitment to their craft.

 If you believe you can meet these standards, then apply today and help make a difference in your community!